derar-dev/se-factory-assessment/README.md

     - paste the `token` in the field

     - ![](/images/postman.png)
+    - now you can use this `token` to perform requests that requires authentication
 - - i've kept `.env` file to run the project easily.